Have you just answered a call of nature and noticed that the water level in the toilet bowl is lower than usual?

 If so, this would usually indicate a problem with your system so you need to get your detective hat on so it can be rectified.
 Lucky for you, we are here to help make your job finding the problem much easier.

-There are several things that can cause a low water level in your toilet bowl, and we will cover those along with what to do to save you calling out a plumber to come and fix it for you.
+There are several things that can cause a low water level in your toilet bowl, and we will cover those along with what to do to save you from calling out a plumber to come and fix it for you.

-Note: This article is for UK flush down toilets and not American style siphonic toilets.
+Note: This article is for UK flush-down toilets and not American-style siphonic toilets.

 Causes of Low Toilet Water

 In the UK, there are 4 main reasons why the water level in your toilet will drop and you will need to find out which one of these it is so you can address it sooner rather than later.
 The 4 reasons are pets, a faulty air admittance valve, a damaged toilet, and a blockage in the system somewhere.

 Yes, one of the main reasons for the water in your toilet bowl dropping is that it is being used to quench the thirst of your furry little friends.